HTMOT : Hierarchical Topic Modelling Over Time: HTMOT : Hierarchical Topic Modelling Over Time

 \subsection{Training HTMOT using Gibbs sampling}

-Our model (HTMOT) is based in part on nHDP \cite{nHDP} which was trained using stochastic variational inference (SVI).
-However, this training procedure requires each distribution to estimate to have a conjugate prior.
-The problem is that the beta distribution used to model time does not have a known conjugate prior.
-Thus, we had to use Gibbs sampling as a substitute training procedure for our model.

-Gibbs sampling is advantageous as it eliminates the need for conjugate priors.
-Moreover, contrary to variational inference it is asymptotically exact and more precise with small datasets \cite{blei2017variational}.
-This is important because we care about small sub-topics which are contained in small subsets of the dataset.
-Finally, Gibbs sampling avoids the problem of mode collapse that is inherent to variational inference.
-However, its main weakness is that classical implementations are typically prohibitively slow.
+Two methods are commonly used for training topic models : Gibbs sampling and Stochastic Variational inference (SVI).
+Gibbs sampling is asymptotically exact, i.e. it can exactly approximate the target distribution, unlike SVI \citep{SVIGS}.
+However, classical implementations of Gibbs sampling are prohibitively slow as they require sampling from all distributions (see algorithm \ref{tradgibbs}).

-Consequently, we had to develop a novel Gibbs sampling implementation to compete with SVI in terms of speed.
-While classical Gibbs sampling implementation requires sampling from all distributions (see algorithm \ref{tradgibbs}), in the context of topic modelling, it is possible to only draw the word-topic assignment distribution \cite{pmlr-v13-xiao10a} which greatly speed up the process.
-However, this requires the construction of a data structure tailored to the model to implicitly model the other distributions.
-This is the role played by our novel Infinite Dirichlet Trees.
+Nevertheless, in the context of topic modelling, we can avoid this issue \citep{pmlr-v13-xiao10a} and greatly speed up the process.
+Specifically, it is possible to only draw from the word-topic assignment distribution.
+This requires the construction of a data structure tailored to the model to implicitly represent the other distributions.
+This is the role played by our Infinite Dirichlet Trees.

+As stated in section \ref{IDT}, IDTs model the aforementioned distributions based on how words are assigned to them.
+Hence, simply by iteratively re-arranging the words in the trees, we are implicitly optimizing these distributions.
+This is the key to speed up the Gibbs sampling process and represents our secondary contribution.

-As can be seen in figure \ref{gibbspass}), our algorithm consists essentially of three steps.
-Firstly, unassigning the word from its current topic (and its ancestors) in the corpus and associated document tree.
-Secondly, draw a topic assignment given the word, document and timestamp based on the corpus and document tree.
-Thirdly, re-assign the word to the chosen topic (and its ancestors) in the corpus and associated document tree.
+Hence, our training procedure consists essentially of three steps (see figure \ref{gibbspass}).
+For each word of each document in the corpus : \begin{enumerate} \item Unassign the word from its current topic (and its ancestors) in the corpus and associated document tree. \item Draw a topic assignment for that word from the word-topic assignment distribution. \item Re-assign the word to the chosen topic (and its ancestors) in the corpus tree and associated document tree. \end{enumerate} This procedure is repeated until convergence.
+Note that, changing a word's topic assignment will also update the estimated time parameters of the affected topics (equation \ref{timeparam}).
 The initialization procedure of our algorithm is similar expect that it ignores the first step as all words starts unassigned.

-As stated in section \ref{IDT}, the Infinite Dirichlet Trees model the topic-word, topic-time, document-topic, corpus-topic and topic-hierarchy distribution from their content.
-Hence, simply by iteratively re-arranging the words through the sampling of the topic assignment distribution, we are implicitly optimizing the aforementioned distributions modelled by the trees (topic-word, topic-time, document-topic, corpus-topic and topic-hierarchy).
-This is the key to speed up the Gibbs sampling process.